-Work on the chapel seems to have taken some time.
+Work on the chapel seems to have taken quite some time.
 Bramantino started the project in 1512 and the chapel was presumably only completed by Lombardo in the 1540s.
 It was intended as a mausoleum for members of the influential Milanese Trivulzio family and commissioned by the nobleman Gian Giacomo Trivulzio (ca. 1440-1518), whose tomb can also be found here.
 All the tombs have been placed in niches, at a height of some 4-5 metres.

 Neither the Trivulzio chapel, nor the other chapels in the church, nor the church itself are particularly beautiful.
 The interior of the church and of the chapels is rather plain, simple and functional.
 Breath-taking decorations are lacking.

 The church does have a few old and somewhat damaged frescoes on the walls that date back to the fourteenth and fifteenth century.
 One of them shows a Madonna and Child and the Milanese hermit San Matroniano, a contemporary of Saint Ambrosius.
 An inscription above the fresco mentions that the fresco was moved from a chapel dedicated to San Matroniano to the nave in 1654.
 Also present in the San Nazaro are a few tiny fragments from an inscription about the founding of the church, attributed to Ambrosius himself.
 The San Nazaro has an impressive pipe organ as well.